4-3-2-1 Formation: The Ultimate Coaching Guide

 If one sitting midfielder goes forward, the other two can rotate and fill the space behind.

-This limits counterattacking options to a fast switch of play or over the top pass.
+This limits counterattacking options to a fast switch of play or over-the-top pass.

-#5 - Attacking Fluidity
+#5 Attacking Fluidity

 The packed midfield allows for attacking fluidity.

-This means certain players are free to take initiative in offense without having to worry about leaving gaps behind them.
+This means certain players are free to take initiative in the offense without having to worry about leaving gaps behind them.

 Midfielders can interchange and cover for one another while remaining defensively sound.

-#6 - Facilitates Build-from-the-Back Approach
+#6.
+Facilitates Build-from-the-Back Approach

 The goalkeeper and defenders always have passing options so there is rarely a need to resort to long balls.